-Jeremy Littau is a former journalist with who specializes in teaching and researching digital media as an assistant professor of journalism and communication at Lehigh.
+Jeremy Littau is a former journalist who specializes in teaching and researching digital media as an associate professor of journalism and communication at Lehigh.
 He worked in newsrooms for 10 years as both a reporter and editor, most recently with the Los Angeles Daily News until 2004.
 He did his graduate work at the Missouri School of Journalism (PhD ’09, MA ’07) and undergraduate study at Biola University (BA ’97).

 Littau specializes in digital media.
 He teaches courses in multimedia that include components on audio and video production, web building, and interactive media.
 His particular specialty, social media, is used as a common thread in all his classes to help students understand the possibilities that come with the social web both in terms of story generation, research, production, and spreading.

 The backbone of his classes is an education in the essential elements necessary to succeed in modern news environments.
 As a professor steeped in “The Missouri Method” of combining theory and practice, students in his classes learn how to apply theoretical and conceptual thinking to their media creation.
 He stresses flexibility and adaptability, which means treating emerging digital media as a tool to do better journalism rather than the object of study itself.
 Finally, his classroom values are centered on open publishing and access, respect for diverse views and methods, and self-directed curiosity that sees experimentation rewarded over following convention.
 In spring 2012 he was awarded the Lehigh Early Career Award for Distinguished Teaching, the top teaching honor given to professors at assistant-professor level.